 419 Main Street, Rockland

 Chef owner Keiko Suzuki serves sushi and other Japanese specialties with the perfect balance of presentation and taste.
 “Simple elegance” is how she self-describes her food.
 She was recently named by Maine Magazine as one of Maine’s top chefs.
-If you love sushi then don’t miss Suzuki’s as it is considered to be some of the best sushi and Japanese cuisine north of Boston.
+If you love sushi then don’t miss Suzuki’s as it is considered to be some of the best sushi and Japanese cuisine in the US.
 Open year round for dinner service only Tuesday through Saturday (Summer) and Wednesday through Saturday (winter).
 Reservations strongly suggested 207-596-7447

 58 Ocean Street, Rockland